Tommy Wright (footballer, born 1963)

-Thomas James Wright (born 29 August 1963) is a Northern Irish football coach and former player who was most recently the manager of Kilmarnock.
+Thomas James Wright (born 29 August 1963) is a Northern Irish football coach and former player who currently is the manager of Northern Ireland's under 21 team.

 As a player, he was a goalkeeper who notably played in the Premier League with Nottingham Forest, Newcastle United and Manchester City.
-He also played in the Football League with Hull City, Reading and Wrexham, as well as in his native country with Linfield.
+He also played in the Football League with Hull City, Reading, Wrexham and Bolton Wanderers, as well as in his native country with Linfield.
 He was capped 31 times by Northern Ireland.

 Since retiring as a player he has worked as a coach or manager for Limavady United, Ballymena United, Shamrock Rovers and St Johnstone.
 He guided St Johnstone to their win in the 2014 Scottish Cup Final, which won the first major national trophy in their history; he left his role there in May 2020.
 Wright was appointed Kilmarnock manager in February 2021, but was sacked in December of that year.
+In September 2023 he was appointed as manager of Northern Ireland U21's.

 Club career

 Wright was born in Ballyclare.
 After playing in his native Northern Ireland until he was 25, he entered English football with Newcastle United in the 1988–89 season and had a spell as first choice goalkeeper after Dave Beasant was sold to Chelsea in January 1989, but Newcastle went down to the Second Division that season.

 After losing his place to Pavel Srnicek in the early 1990s, he eventually moved to Nottingham Forest where he went straight into the starting line-up, however after an injury absence he failed to regain his place from Mark Crossley.
 He also saw relatively little first team action in later spells at Manchester City and a number of clubs where he played on loan.
 Early in the 1999–2000, he returned to Newcastle on a loan deal and played for them three times.

 Injuries blighted his playing career, and he found dislodging other goalkeepers, once he regained fitness, difficult or impossible.